Welcome to your complete step-by-step alterations guide!

 Our 30 minute long fittings are essential to ensure that the gown will have a perfect fit on the big day.
 Brides can fluctuate in weight, decide to add a belt, not need cups, etc. Shoes and undergarments are needed at every fitting.

 Please be aware that seams will not be done at your fittings.
-This allows the seamstress to take in or let out side seams as needed until it is ready to be complete.
+This allows your tailor to take in or let out side seams as needed until it is ready to be complete.

 Most importantly, have fun during these appointments!
 We love to see our brides happy during this time, which is best done with an optimistic attitude and of course some champagne :)